William Putnam McCabe: Emigre and emissary

+Double agent speculation

 Among the exiles in Paris, Arthur O’Connor, following his marriage in 1807 to the daughter of the Marquis de Condorcet, borrowed money from McCabe to acquire a country residence.
 O’Connor's tardiness in repaying the debt to McCabe, whose investments into cotton spinning in Rouen failed, resulted in legal proceedings (which McCabe's daughter, Elizabeth Nesbitt was to continue, after his death).
 Cathal O'Bryne suggests that the debt was behind O'Connor's later suggestion to R. R. Madden that McCabe had been a double agent, a charge to which, Madden notes, the French government lent no credence.

 In her 1948 biography of Emmet, Helen Landreth, offers a very different account of McCabe's relationship with O'Connor.
-She proposes that the French had evidence of McCabe double dealing, but that O'Connor interceded on his behalf.
+She proposes that the French had evidence of McCabe double-dealing, but that O'Connor interceded on his behalf.
 She suspects that from 1802 both men had been agents of a plot sanctioned by William Pitt (then out of office, but anticipating his return as Prime Minister), and directed from Dublin Castle by the Chief Secretary William Wickham and under Secretary Alexander Marsden.
 This was to encourage the most dangerously disaffected in Ireland to fatally compromise the prospects for an effective revolt by acting in advance of a French invasion.
 Emmet was their unwitting instrument, drawn home from Paris for the purpose of organising a rising by McCabe's misrepresentations of conditions in Ireland and with O'Connor's encouragement.

-Landreth writes that "there is no documentary proof that McCabe was a government agent until 1818, when he was in gaol in Dublin and was writing various government as a subsidised employee of long standing.
+Landreth writes that "there is no documentary proof that McCabe was a government agent until 1818, when he was in gaol in Dublin and was writing various government officials as a subsidised employee of long standing.
 But she does not quote or cite her sources.
 Emmet biographer Patrick Geoghegan finds Landreth's argument entirely circumstantial and unconvincing.